-for arrangements made in accordance with cl.
-32 Relevant staff have transition meetings each Summer term to collect important information about all students, but with particular focus on the needs of students with SEND.
+Relevant staff have transition meetings each Summer term to collect important information about all students, but with particular focus on the needs of students with SEND.
 This is to ensure that strategies and resources that have proven to be successful for those students are ready to be implemented in September.
 Year 11 students meet with the Connexions and Careers Advisors so that appropriate advice and guidance can be given.
 There is liaison with Further Education providers to ensure that SEND students continue to have their needs met if they do not enter the school's sixth form.
 A programmes focusing on responsibility, independent travel, work skills and vocational choices is in place.
 Additional advice from external professionals may be sought as required at this time to smooth the transition process for both students and parents/carers.
 Six months after students have left the school we ask them to complete a survey to ensure they are not NEET.
 Should any student then need support we are able to draw on our strong links with The Parent and Young People Partnership Service.
-Students in Key Stage 5 have access to a Head of Year, Year Manager and Careers Advisor in addition to a wealth of external agency input so that relevant choices can be supported and made.
+Students in Key Stage 5 have access to a Head of Year, Year Manager and Careers Advisor.
 Information on where the Local Authority's Local Offer is published.
 Where can I find out about other services that might be available for our family and my child?
 The Bradford Council website has information about the services that are available.
 Bradford's SEND Local Offer can be obtained from Bradford Council's website; https://localoffer.bradford.gov.uk/